 Safety Measures: Food and Health

 Aside from a poor review, a restaurant’s worst enemy is a customer getting sick from the food they served.
-Incorporate the food safety program you have for your restaurant into the serving training manual.
+Incorporate the food safety program you have for your restaurant into the restaurant training manual.

 Your restaurant training manual should include COVID-19 protocols.
 Be proactive in terms of ensuring the safety of your customers.
 Include minimum health standard requirements (wearing masks and washing of hands), information once someone gets the virus, and vaccination requirements.